Ayyyyyyyy/arcsight/Custom/Variables/README.md

 ####  [↑](#content) File Name Extraction
 ```
 ## NOTE: Create using the "String > EvaluateVelocityTemplate" option as either a local or global variable.
+## sub1 is set if the filepath matches '/'
+## sub3 is set if the filepath matches '\'
+## if the filename comtains a '/', use sub2, otherwise sub4.
+## You don't have to include the 'toLowerCase()' option, but it helps if you're trying to be consistent.
 ## ----------- Start Code ----------
 #set ($sub1 = $fileName.lastIndexOf('/')+1)
 #set ($sub2 = $fileName.substring($sub1))